 Looking for something a little more daring?
 Christine recommends a dark, burgundy red.
 “A bolder choice that would also compliment brown skin tones would be a dark, burgundy red,” she says.

 Those with dark brown skin tones can pull off mahogany better than anyone.

-“Mahogany is a brunette shade that resembles a rich, reddish brown,” Christine shares.
-“Adding the touch of red to your brown will compliment a deeper complexion.
+“Mahogany is a brunette shade that resembles a rich, reddish-brown,” Christine shares.
+“Adding the touch of red to your brown will complement a deeper complexion.
 It’s similar to burgundy, which has a combination of red and purple tones to form a deep tonal red color that reflects well against dark brown skin tones.”

 Black Skin Tone: Purple-Red Tones

 Another red hue inspired by a classic drink, Christine shares that Black skin tones would look great in a Cherry Coke color–think Rihanna red.